-Regarding smartphones, 95 percent of the mobile operating system market share was held by Android, and 2.5 percent by iOS.
+Regarding smartphones, over 92 percent of the mobile operating system market share was held by Android, and seven percent by iOS.
 The most popular mobile browser was Google Chrome.
-In 2018, the popularity of mobile internet increased.
-It was the first year in which the percentage of people connecting to the network via mobile devices was higher than the rate of people using PCs for this purpose.
-The majority of mobile surfers used mobile phones or smartphones, while almost one in eight people connected to the internet via a tablet.
+The popularity of mobile internet increased.
+The percentage of people connecting to the network via mobile devices is higher than the rate of people using PCs for this purpose.
+Mobile phones or smartphones accounted for more than 60 percent of internet usage, while over two percent of people connected to the internet via a tablet.

-Data transmission in mobile networks has been the most dynamically developing service for several years.
-In Poland, 3098 petabytes (PB) of data were transmitted through mobile telephony in 2018, almost 47 percent more than in the previous year.
+For several years, data transmission in mobile networks has been the most dynamically developing service.
+For example, 5900 petabytes (PB) of data were transmitted through mobile telephony in 2021, almost 16 percent more than in the previous year.

-The European Commission has obliged all EU member states to have a wide coverage of the 5G technology network by 2025.
-According to the Commission's guidelines, by 2020, the 5G network is to be available on a commercial basis for at least one large city in each member state.
-In Poland, Łódź will be the first city to operate in the 5G network.
+The European Commission has obliged all EU member states to have wide coverage of the 5G technology network by 2025.
+According to the Commission's guidelines, by 2020, the 5G network will be available commercially for at least one large city in each member state.
+In Poland, Łódź would be the first city to operate in the 5G network.

 This text provides general information.
 Statista assumes no